JrVerbiest/jrverbiest.github.io/README.md

   Research topic: Design of antennas used on the human body.
 Research that focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).

-  Used design software tools: CST Microwave Office, Matlab and Advanced Design System
+  🔨 Tools: CST Microwave Office, Matlab and Advanced Design System

   Other activities: a. treasurer IEEE Student Branch Leuven (2003-2005), b. supervision study projects in the course Wireless and Mobile Communications, c. supervision of different (Master) thesis. d. author of several scientific publications (see publication list).